 Location: Rodney Bay, St. Lucia

-The testing was a rather uneventful and took up the majority of the morning, the staff at the clinic were very friendly.
-Jasmine was a clear contender for my favourite health worker so far.
-She complimented me on my red beard but couldn’t figure out why my hair on my head wasn’t red.
-We concluded that it must be some sort of miracle, anyway after the tests the shipmates returned to the boat for some delicious lunch of cooked chicken, veggies, quinoa and a big push to finish up and sizeable mountain of leftovers.
-After this the crew went over to the beach to play with some transects and quadrats in order to get accustomed for the upcoming group projects that they’ll be undertaking for Oceanography.
+The testing was rather uneventful and took up the majority of the morning.
+The staff at the clinic were very friendly.
+Jasmine was a clear contender for my favorite health worker so far.
+She complimented me on my red beard but couldn’t figure out why the hair on my head wasn’t red.
+We concluded that it must be some sort of miracle, anyway after the tests, the shipmates returned to the boat for some delicious lunch of cooked chicken, veggies, quinoa, and a big push to finish up and a sizeable mountain of leftovers.
+After this, the crew went over to the beach to play with some transects and quadrats in order to get accustomed to the upcoming group projects that they’ll be undertaking for Oceanography.

-After the beach visit the lure of a nearby supermarket soon took the attention of shipmates and from previous experience there is no getting back focus from them until that shop had been ransacked of every delicious snack available.
-After the blitz of the supermarket and what can only be described of something reminiscent of Black friday crowds the crew returned with there spoils of war.
+After the beach visit, the lure of a nearby supermarket soon took the attention of shipmates.
+From previous experience, there is no getting back focus from them until that shop had been ransacked of every delicious snack available.
+After the blitz of the supermarket and what can only be described as something reminiscent of Black Friday crowds, the crew returned with their spoils of war.

-Dinner was a diner of Rice, Hotdogs, sauteed vegetables, it was very scrumptious and to finish off I ended with the controversial question of “What is something you find overrated that everyone else is obsessed with?” the answers ranged from sports, particular fast food establishments, certain film genres etc etc.
+Dinner was a diner of Rice, Hotdogs, sauteed vegetables, it was very scrumptious and to finish off I ended with the controversial question of “What is something you find overrated that everyone else is obsessed with?” the answers ranged from sports, particularly fast-food establishments, certain film genres, etc.

 Picture 1 – Izzy wondering where her feet are gone